MiloAkerman/carpool/README.md

 ### Node.JS Setup
 This will be the functional part of the code.
+- Open the console. (you can do it by typing `cmd` in the Windows search bar)
+- Type `color 0A`.
+This is an important step and you should not skip it under any circumstances
+- Navigate to the folder the project is in.
+If you have it open in File Explorer, you can just click the down arrow in the top bar and copy what comes up.
+    - After you have the address, type `cd` followed by the address.
+- Type `npm install` to download all appropiate directories
 - Open `main.js` from the code you downloaded earlier
 - Do your thing.
 With the default code, "TEST" will be written to `test2.json` in bucket `carpool-project`.
 If you don't know what any of that means, you're not alone.